-The seminar provides delegates with the knowledge required to find better answers to questions such as:
+The seminar provides delegates with the knowledge required to find better

-- Which specific variables, relationships, and trends are likely to be helpful in analysing problems? - How reliable are available financial data, and how is uncertainty and risk likely to impact on the outcomes of decisions? - In economic and financial analysis what are the implications and relative importance of cash flow as distinct from accounting profit? - What limitations are inherent in financial data and the key financial statements, and how will these affect financial analysis? - How important are qualitative judgments in the context of decision-making?
+- Which specific variables, relationships, and trends are likely to be helpful in analysing problems? - How reliable are available financial data, and how is uncertainty and risk likely to impact on the outcomes of decisions? - In economic and financial analysis what are the implications and relative importance of cash flow as distinct from accounting profit? - What limitations are inherent in financial data and the key financial statements, and how will these affect financial analysis?

+• How important are qualitative judgments in the context of decision-making?